jaruspong4/jaruspong4.github.io/README.md

 ______________________________________________________________________________________________________________
 # Educational detail:

+- Currently studying at Mahanakorn University of Technology Faculty of Science and Information Technology.

+  Network Engineering Information Security (Cyber ​​security).

-Graduated with a bachelor's degreeis in Computer Science from Ramangala University of Technology Lanna in 2013.
+- Graduated with a bachelor's degreeis in Computer Science from Ramangala University of Technology Lanna in 2013.

 ______________________________________________________________________________________________________________
 # Work history details: